Perspective | In Irish whiskey’s resurgence, individuality reigns. Here’s how to celebrate it in cocktails.

 Who knows how all those new makers will affect the category?

 One of the most common descriptors applied to Irish whiskey, thanks to the triple-distillation common, is “smooth.”
-Smoothness is appealing in whiskeys intended for drinking neat, but that very affability may have led Irish whiskey to have been a bit neglected in the cocktail renaissance, as bartenders sought spirits that stood out and held their own amid a roster of other ingredients.
-Caldwell notes how often he’s heard people suggest that Irish whiskey gets “washed away” in cocktails.
+Smoothness is appealing in whiskies intended for drinking neat, but that very affability may have led Irish whiskey to have been a bit neglected in the cocktail renaissance, as bartenders sought spirits that stood out and held their own amid a roster of other ingredients.
+Caldwell notes how often he has heard people suggest that Irish whiskey gets “washed away” in cocktails.

-That may be true of some of the best-known brands, but “in the resurgence, we’re seeing stronger Irish whiskeys,” Caldwell points out, along with various experiments with cask finishes and other tinkerings.
-And yet, he says, “lots of people still look at all Irish whiskeys as one green brand.
+That may be true of some of the best-known brands, but “in the resurgence, we’re seeing stronger Irish whiskies,” Caldwell points out, along with various experiments with cask finishes and other tinkerings.
+And yet, he says, “lots of people still look at all Irish whiskies as one green brand.
 We have a large job to do to remind people of the broad spectrum of flavors.”

 That will probably be a matter of time, as newer arrivals find their fans.
 Irish whiskey has to be at least three years old, so many of the newcomers have had to launch with stocks of purchased whiskey, funding their futures with juice originally distilled by others.
 Now, though, “it’s been five-plus years that they’ve been making whiskey, so they can finally start releasing them,” says Jillian Vose, beverage director at the much-lauded Irish bar the Dead Rabbit in New York.
 “That’s what’s so exciting right now.
 We’re starting to see Teeling and others starting to release their own liquid.”